AI-in-Complex-Systems-Lab/AI-in-Complex-Systems-Lab.github.io/src/pages/beyondcode.md

 ### WE'RE LOOKING FOR:

-- Graduates (Masters and Ph.D.) and Undergraduates from all programs
+- Students from all ages and programs!
-- Highschool juniors and seniors
 - Anyone keen on learning and participating in AI in Entertainment
 - No coding knowledge needed!